-The two-year home country physical presence requirement is one of the most important characteristics of the exchange visitor J status.
-If the international student is bound by this regulation, it will be stated on the J visa and on the bottom left corner of the IAP-66.
-Exchange visitors including the dependents (those with J-2 status) subject to the two-year home country physical requirement are not eligible to change their status in the U.S. to another category.
-Neither can such students become eligible for permanent residency until they have been physically present in their country of nationality or the country of last legal permanent residence for a minimum of 2 years following departure.
-Check with the International Student Services office regarding a waiver of this requirement if interested.
+The two-year home country physical presence requirement is one of the most important characteristics of the Exchange Visitor J status.
+If the international student is bound by this regulation, it will be stated on the J visa and on the bottom left corner of the DS2019.
+Exchange Visitors, including their dependents, can apply for a waiver of the requirement to return home for two years upon completion of their studies.
+Without the waiver, such students are not eligible to change their status in the U.S. to another category.
+Neither can such students become eligible for any change of status until they have been physically present in their country of nationality or the country of last legal permanent residence for a minimum of 2 years following departure from the USA.